Hostname Naming Convention

 As adoption of this name also found its way into other customers and providers it became an accidental standard in Chile

-Here we have an IBM owned system in Chicago that is a Production Virtual Host with Serial number 002
+Here we have an IBM owned system in Chicago that is a Physical Virtual Host with Serial number 002

 Noting the owner can be important.
 It can be the owner of the hardware or the company or group using it.
 The idea is that users should expect the prefix for a naming convention.